What is it? The Infiniti Q70 is an updated and renamed replacement for the M30d saloon.

-Our view: The Infiniti Q70 has its shortcomings, but may suit a buyer who needs a premium high-mileage workhorse but doesn’t want to be one of the crowd.
+Our view: The Infiniti Q70 has its shortcomings, but may suit a buyer who needs a premium high-mileage workhorse and doesn’t want to be one of the crowd.

 However this is not really a ‘new’ Infiniti, but an updated, upgraded version of the M30d saloon which gained the Q70 badging to fit into the Japanese brand’s latest naming convention.

 By far the most significant change on the 2015 version is the fitting of a Mercedes-Benz sourced 2.2-litre diesel engine.
 Replacing the previous 3.0-litre unit and installed within the The Car Expert test car, the new engine is far more fleet-friendly.

 Infiniti expects the diesel to take the lion’s share of sales over the other two power options, a 3.7-litre, 315bhp and very thirsty petrol unit and the petrol-electric hybrid that puts out 358bhp.
 The hybrid engine is clearly pitched for its potency – it will hit 62mph in 5.3 seconds, more than 3.5sec faster than the diesel, but its 45.6mpg official combined cycle fuel economy is bettered by the diesel’s 57.6mpg.